FinleyCooper/FinleyCooper/README.md

 I'm currently doing my GCSEs at Gordano School, Bristol.
 Always looking for new exciting projects.

-Comfortable with Python
+Comfortable coding in Python and Javascript
-Almost comfortable with JavaScript
-Just started learning C++

 Criticism very much welcome